habdig7oficial/springboot-wtt25/HTTP_PUT.md

 }
 ```

-In this code we are mapping the method updateAsset to the PUT HTTP verb when the resouce /assets/{assetname} is requested.
+In this code we are mapping the method updateFranchises to the PUT HTTP verb when the resouce /franchises/{franchisesname} is requested.
-Note that the updateAsset method returns a message informing that the asset was renamed.
+Note that the updateFranchise method returns a message informing that the franchise was renamed.

 Save the file and to compile and run, in the command line, execute the command: